edgedb/easy-edgedb/README.md

 }
 ```

 The `CREATE` keyword shows that it's a series of quick commands, which is why the order is important.
-Also, because it only shows the DDL commands to create it, we can't see everything inside.
+Also, because it only shows the DDL commands to create it, it doesn't show us all the `Person` links and properties that it extends.
 So we don't want that.
 The next method is:

 - `DESCRIBE TYPE MinorVampire AS SDL` - same thing, but in SDL.